Allan Turner MBACP Registered (Senior Accredited Psychotherapist).

 I continue to work a lot with couples and relationship issues, although have moved a long way from the original training.
 I train counsellors to work with couples and relationship issues.
 (Straight or gay.)

 My case load currently includes a wide range of presenting problems including Post Traumatic Stress Disorder (PTSD), depression, stress and bereavement, sexual and physical abuse, and, of course, couples.
-Growing out of the couples work has been the effect Aspergers' Syndrome has on a relationship and this has become increasingly important in my work for the last decade.
+Growing out of the couples work has been the effect Aspergers' Syndrome/Autism has on a relationship and this has become increasingly important in my work for the last decade.

 I am a Director of Counselling Works Ltd and a full time Counsellor and Psychotherapist.
-I have well over 18,000 hours counselling and supervision client contact experience, which makes me one of the most experienced Person-centred counsellors in the world .
+I have well about 22,000 hours counselling and supervision client contact experience, which makes me one of the most experienced Person-centred counsellors in the world .
 I am also a Critical Incident Debriefer and have attended hundreds of serious incidents including armed raids, transport and natural disasters as well as various terrorist incidents.

 I am also a Partner of Counselling Workshops and Training which is an LLP dedicated to providing additional training and CPD workshops for counsellors and psychotherapists.